 what diagnostic tests does pet insurance cover?

-A sick pet can be worrisome and challenging, because they can’t communicate their symptoms.
+A sick pet can be worrisome and challenging because they can’t communicate their symptoms.
 That’s when pet parents turn to their veterinarians who are skilled to identify illnesses and injuries using physical exam findings and diagnostic test results.
 Typically, the results of multiple diagnostics are needed to obtain a diagnosis and guide therapy.
-While these diagnostic tests can contribute to a longer, happier life for our beloved pets, their medical expenses can expensive.
+While these diagnostic tests can contribute to a longer, happier life for our beloved pets, their medical expenses can add up.

 Luckily, comprehensive pet health insurance coverage will reimburse a large portion – up to 90% depending on the policy you choose.
 Here, we break down a few of the most commonly recommended diagnostic tests and the cost you can expect to pay out-of-pocket if your four-legged family member isn’t protected with pet insurance.

 Just as with humans, your pet will need this type of testing throughout their life.
 This is a common tool to diagnose and treat various medical illnesses and injuries.

 Blood testing can identify everything from glucose (blood sugar), liver and kidney values electrolytes, proteins and more.
 Blood tests, like a complete blood cell count or biochemical profile, give veterinarians important information about how well your pet’s body is functioning internally.
 For this reason, blood work may be necessary prior to anesthetic procedures.
 If your pet has a chronic illness, he or she may require more frequent testing throughout their life.
 Similarly, blood tests will become more common as your pet ages since illnesses and disease are likely to strike in their golden years.

 A routine blood test can cost anywhere from $150 to $200.*